IELTS Writing Examples: 200+ Advanced Vocabulary & Collocations for Band 9 Essays

 For a comprehensive guide to using these devices effectively, check our detailed resource on Linking Words and Phrases for IELTS Writing.

-Collocations (words that naturally occur together) demonstrate sophisticated language knowledge:
+Collocations (words that naturally occur together) demonstrate sophisticated language knowledge in IELTS writing task 2, as assessed by our IELTS writing checker:

 Basic paragraph: “People work hard for many reasons, not just money.
 They want to feel good about their work.
 They also want to get better at their job and move up.
 Some people work hard because of their family.”